TeamMJM/SpionIO/README.md

 ## Getting Started

-Please clone the interface repository from http://github.com/TeamMJM/SpionInterface

-Be sure to run the following in order:
-1. npm install
-2. npm run webpack
-3. npm start

-### Prerequisites
+To use our API, there is a easy three-step process,

-Begin by injecting our script tag into the <head> of every HTML page that you wish to track
+1. Inject our script into the <head> of your HTML page that you wish to track

 ```
 https://cdn.rawgit.com/morpherious/client-template/master/script.js
 ```

+2. Run our CLI and follow the commands to set up a MongoDB and import our controllers and models into your project directory
+3. Clone our interface from http://github.com/SpionInterface

 ### Installing